 Clients who enter into an agreement, or who are ordered to attend community support services are monitored by the Commission.
-Service providers are required to submit a monthly progress report by the fifth day of each month advising if the client has attended and engaged with the provider and the progress they are making towards achieving their goals.
+Service providers are required to submit regular reports by the fifth day of each month advising if the client has attended and engaged with the provider and the progress they are making towards achieving their goals.
 The Commission collaborates with service providers to maintain consistent reporting criteria, encourages each service provider to engage in a quality assurance process in regard to the quality of information provided and conducts information sessions and updates in the communities when required.
 Service providers are encouraged to attend conference proceedings in each welfare reform community and discuss the decision-making processes with the Commissioners.

 Each agreement or order is monitored by the Commission for the period of the agreement or order.
 As a result of the progress reports received from service providers, clients are assessed to determine if they are fulfilling their obligations under the agreement or order.
 Together with local knowledge, additional information is sought from agencies and service providers where appropriate to decide upon the best course of action for the client.